 | Installation labour | Height, access, complexity, configuration | $600 – $1,800 |

-For a deeper dive, check out our Perth Pricing Guide (2026).
+For a deeper dive, check out our Perth CCTV Pricing Guide.

 Key Takeaways